Joshlo/LazySetup/Elasticsearch/LazySetup.Elasticsearch/Readme.md

 #### NEST

-If you want to use the NEST module then just inject **IElasticClient** into the constructor and from there it's [NEST](https://github.com/elastic/elasticsearch-net)
+If you want to use the NEST module then just inject **IElasticClient** and from there it's [NEST](https://github.com/elastic/elasticsearch-net)

 ```
 private IElasticClient _elasticClient;